 Two perfectly suitable young men, Du Croisy and La Grange, come a-courting but they are immediately rejected by Cathos and Madgelon.
 They are not précieux and call a chair a chair rather than a commodité de la conversation (what is useful to conversation).
 In their attempt to give the French language a purer taste, the précieuses had indeed renamed many objects.

 So the young men are shown the door, which infuriates Gorgibus.
 He pays a visit on his daughter and his niece as they are “greasing-up” their faces (se graisser le museau [muzzle]).
 They tell Gorgibus that courting should be as in the country of Tendre, the map of courting featured in Mademoiselle de Scudéry’s Clélie.
 They name the villages of Tendre: Billets-Doux (love letters), Petits-Soins (tender loving care), Jolis-Vers (pretty or lovely poems).
-Moreover, they complain because the young men did not wear feathered hats and designer clothes: “de la bonne faiseuse” (from the right maker).
+Moreover, they complain because the young men did not wear feathered hats and designer clothes: “de la bonne faiseuse” (from the right maker or designer clothes).
 They then announce that they are changing their names.
 Cathos, Gorgibus’s daughter, wants to be called Polixène and her cousin Magdelon, Aminthe.

 So the stage is set for a reversal: the deceiver deceived.
 The young men both decide that they will each clothe their laquais, or men servant, into garments worn in salons and send them to court our would-be salonnières.

 Cathos and Magdelon are so blinded by their own wishes, that Mascarille’s entrance in a chair carried by porteurs is not viewed as inappropriate and ridiculous.
 Mascarille (played by Molière) is a marquis.
 He recites an inferior poem, an impromptu, he has written, pausing frequently to comment on the ingenuous manner in which he has worded his poem.